hollyschinsky/todos-app-pwa/lesson7.md

 ---

 ## Overview
-Lighthouse is an open-source, automated tool for helping you to imrpove the performance, quality, and correctness of your web apps.
+Lighthouse is an open-source, automated tool for helping you to improve the performance, quality, and correctness of your web apps.

 When auditing a page, Lighthouse runs a barrage of tests against the page, and then generates a report on how well the page did.
 From here you can use the failing tests as indicators on what you can do to improve your app.